Restraining orders can go by several names. They are also called protective orders or orders of protection.

 Orders of Protection from New York’s Family Courts

-These are specifically for those who need protection against domestic abuse or domestic violence.
+These are specifically for those needing protection against domestic abuse or violence.
 They are for people victimized by family members or intimate partners.
 This means they can apply to abuse from a sibling, boy or girlfriend, spouse, parent, adult offspring, or even a partner from a one-night stand.

 Orders of Protection from New York’s Criminal Courts